SaintGimp/GenesisEngine/README.markdown

 I've got a decent start on basic terrain generation.
 I can zoom all the way from ground level to high orbit and the terrain is mildly interesting.
 There's obviously a ton of features left to implement.
 Some things on the list include:

-* Generating terrain patches on background threads so the renderer doesn't stutter
 * Generating terrain patches on the GPU which will be much faster
 * Texturing
 * Normal maps